-The term “bleaching” is permitted to be used only when the teeth can be whitened beyond their natural color, according to the FDA.
-This applies strictly to products that contain bleach.
-Typically hydrogen peroxide or carbamide peroxide fall under this category.
+The term “bleaching” is regulated by the FDA and is permitted to be used only when the teeth can be whitened beyond their natural color.
+This applies strictly to products that contain bleach, but hydrogen peroxide or carbamide peroxide typically fall under this category as well.

-On the other hand, the term “teeth whitening” refers to restoring a tooth’s surface or original color by removing dirt and debris.
-So any product that cleans such as toothpaste is considered a whitener.
-The term teeth whitening is used more frequently, even when describing products that contain bleach.
+On the other hand, the restoration of a tooth’s surface or original color by the removal of dirt and debris is referred to as “teeth whitening.”
+This makes any product that cleans, such as toothpaste, a whitener.
+Common usage of the term frequently includes products that contain bleach.

 Why Teeth Whitening?
 Examining Enamel

-White teeth are something that most of us start out with, mostly because of porcelain-like enamel surface.
+Most of us start life with white teeth, mainly because of the porcelain-like enamel surface.
 Tooth enamel, composed of microscopic crystalline rods, is made to protect the teeth from the effects of chewing, gnashing, trauma and acid attacks caused by sugar.
-Enamel is worn down over the years, becoming more transparent and permitting the yellow color of dentin, which is the tooth’s core material, to show through.
+Over the years, enamel is worn down becoming more transparent.
+This transparency permits the color of the tooth’s core material, dentin, to be seen.

 During normal chewing, dentin stays intact while millions of micro-cracks form in the enamel.
-It is these cracks, and also the spaces between the crystalline enamel rods, that gradually fill up with stains and debris.
-As a result of this, a dull, lackluster appearance in teeth eventually develops.
+These cracks, along with the spaces between the crystalline enamel rods, gradually fill up with stains and debris.
+Over time, this creates a dull, lackluster appearance in the teeth.

-Stains and debris are removed during the teeth whitening process, by San Antonio dentists using teeth whitening, such as Dr. John Moore DDS, leaving the enamel cracks open and exposed.
-Saliva quickly re-mineralizes some of the cracks, while organic debris fills up the others.
+Teeth whitening by our San Antonio cosmetic dentist removes the stains and debris leaving the enamel cracks open and exposed.
+Saliva quickly re-mineralizes some of the cracks, while organic debris fills in the others.

 Tooth Discoloration: The Two Types of Tooth Stains

-Extrinsic stains appear on the surface of a tooth.
-Routine wear and tear, exposure of dark-colored beverages, foods and tobacco are the common causes of this.
+Teeth are subject to two categories of staining, extrinsic and intrinsic.
+Extrinsic stains appear on the surface of a tooth and is caused by routine wear and tear, exposure to dark-colored beverages and foods, and tobacco.
 Superficial extrinsic stains are minor and can be removed by brushing and prophylactic dental cleaning.
-Tooth whitening and other more involved efforts can remove stubborn extrinsic stains.
-If they are not dealt with early, continuous extrinsic stains can penetrate into the dentin and become ingrained.
+Stubborn extrinsic stains require tooth whitening and other more involved efforts.
+Failure to deal with them early, together together with continued exposure will promote penetration into the dentin where it will become ingrained.

-Those that form on the interior of teeth are referred to as intrinsic stains.
+On the other hand, intrinsic stains form on the interior of the tooth.
 Trauma, aging, exposure to minerals during tooth formation and/or excessive ingestion of fluoride are the common causes of intrinsic stains.
-It used to be thought that intrinsic stains were too resistant to be corrected by teeth whitening and the procedure would have no effect.
-However, today’s cosmetic dentistry professionals in San Antonio believe that even deep-set intrinsic stains can be removed with a supervised take home teeth whitening system that is maintained over a few months for up to a year.
+Historically it was believed that intrinsic stains were too resistant to be corrected by teeth whitening procedures.
+However, today’s cosmetic dentistry professionals believe that even deep-set intrinsic stains can be removed with a supervised take-home teeth whitening system as long as it is maintained for at least a few months and possibly up to a year.

 What Causes Tooth Staining?

-Age: There is a strong relationship between tooth color and a person’s age.
-Teeth darken as a result of wear and tear and staining as a person gets older.
-Teenagers will likely experience immediate, dramatic results from the efforts of teeth whitening from a cosmetic dentist.
-Those in their twenties, whose teeth have begun to show their age with a yellow cast, may require more attention than just a regular teeth whitening system.
+Age: There is a direct correlation between tooth color and a person’s age.
+As a person ages, wear, tear and staining increases causing teeth to darken.
+The younger the person, the more dramatic the results from teeth cleaning efforts.
+Therefore, teenagers will likely experience immediate, dramatic results from a cosmetic dentists teeth whitening efforts.
+A little more attention is required for those in their twenties.
+At this age, teeth begin to show their age with a yellow cast, and may require more attention than just a regular teeth whitening system.
 By the time someone reaches their forties, yellowing teeth become a shade of brown and more intensive maintenance may be required to lift stains and discoloration.
-After reaching their fifties, a person’s teeth have absorbed a host of stubborn stains from years of use and abuse which can be difficult, although not impossible, to eliminate.
-The right San Antonio cosmetic dentist can perform teeth whitening to remove stubborn, built-up stains from years of continual build up.
+After a person reaches their fifties, teeth have absorbed a host of stubborn stains from years of use and abuse which can be difficult, although not impossible, to eliminate.
+The right San Antonio dentist can perform teeth whitening to remove stubborn, built-up stains from years of continual build up.

-Starting color: We are all equipped with an inborn tooth color that ranges from yellow-brown to green-gray, and intensifies over time.
+Starting color: We all come into this world equipped with an innate tooth color that ranges from yellow-brown to green-gray, and intensifies over time.
 Yellow-brown is generally more responsive to teeth whitening than green-gray.

 Translucency and thinness: Some genetic traits will become more pronounced with age.
-While all teeth show some translucency, the ones that are opaque and thick will have advantage.
+While all teeth show some translucency, opaque and thick teeth will have an advantage.
 They appear lighter in color, show more sparkle and are more likely to respond to bleaching and teeth whitening.
-However, teeth that are thinner and more transparent, most of the time front teeth, have less of the pigment that is necessary for teeth whitening.
+However, teeth that are thinner and more transparent have less of the pigment necessary for teeth whitening.
+Unfortunately, most of the time it involves the front teeth.
 According to cosmetic dentists, teeth whitening cannot correct the condition of transparency.

 Eating habits: The consumption of red wine, coffee, tea, cola, carrots, oranges and other dark-colored beverages and foods causes considerable staining over the years.
-Also, acidic foods like citrus fruits and vinegar are key contributors to the enamel erosion process.
-The yellow-colored dentin shows as a result of the surface becoming more transparent.
+Additionally, enamel erosion is enhanced by acidic foods (for example, citrus fruits and vinegar).
+As the surface becomes more transparent, yellow-colored dentin becomes more apparent.

-Smoking habits: Nicotine will leave brown deposits which gradually soak into the tooth structure and cause discoloration.
+Smoking habits: Nicotine will create brown deposits which will gradually soak into the tooth structure and cause discoloration.

-Drugs / chemicals: Using tetracycline during teeth formation creates dark gray or brown ribbon stains.
-Removing these types of stains has proven to be difficult.
-Too much consumption of fluoride causes fluorosis, which is the process of the tooth’s surface becoming discolored.
+Drugs/chemicals: Tetracycline, a commonly used antibiotic, creates dark gray or brown ribbon stains during teeth formation.
+These stains are difficult to remove.
+Excessive use of fluoride causes fluorosis, the process of tooth discoloration at the surface.
 Fluorosis causes areas of white mottling, marked with blotches or spots.

-Trauma: Falls and other injuries can create sizable cracks in the teeth, which eventually start collecting large amounts of stains and debris that can be difficult for San Antonio teeth whitening and San Antonio cosmetic dentists to properly remove.
+Trauma: Falls and other injuries can create sizable cracks in the teeth.
+Eventually large amounts of stains and debris can collect making it difficult for San Antonio teeth whitening and San Antonio cosmetic dentists to properly remove.

 Take-Home Teeth Whitening Kits

-Many dentists have the opinion that professionally distributed take-home teeth whitening kits can produce the best results in the long run.
-Take-home kits include an easy-to-use lower-concentration peroxide gel that stays on the teeth for an hour or longer.
-Some users keep it on overnight.
-With a lower peroxide percentage, it can safely stay on the teeth for a longer period of time.
-The gel is applied to the teeth using custom made-to-fit teeth whitening trays that are similar to mouth guards.
-Consulting your cosmetic dentist is the best option before beginning a teeth whitening regimen.
+According to many San Antonio dentists, professionally distributed take-home teeth whitening kits can produce the best long term results.
+Take-home kits are easy-to-use and utilize a lower-concentration peroxide gel that can stay on the teeth for an hour or longer, even overnight.
+The lower peroxide percentage makes it safe to use for longer periods of time.
+Custom made-to-fit teeth whitening trays, similar to mouth guards, are used to apply the gel to the teeth.
+Consult your San Antonio cosmetic dentist before starting a teeth whitening regimen.